Latest News & Updates 📢

 The importance of NRL's Research and Development

-Human T-cell Leukemia Virus Testing
+Human T-cell Leukemia Virus Testing (HTLV-1)

 The NRL R&D team are currently developing IVDs that will strengthen our testing menu for Human T Lymphotropic Virus Type 1 (HTLV-1), a blood-borne infectious pathogen known to disproportionately affect populations of Indigenous Australians living in central Australia.